erikjoling/custom-site-template/README.md

 # VVV Custom site template
-For when you just need a simple dev site
+For when you just need a new WordPress site

 ## Overview
 This template will allow you to create a WordPress dev environment using only `vvv-custom.yml`.